 Things can get a little rowdy when you’re tailgaiting properly.
 This simple stainless steel growler is a great way to bring your beer to the game, keep it icy cold, and not have to worry about caps, glass, and spills.
 It holds a whopping 64 oz and the swing top keeps it sealed up and safe from spills.

 What’s a party without some tunes?
 If you’re waiting for the game to start or watching the crowds filter out of the lot, this speaker will keep the bass going.
-This speaker was made for outdoor parties with its 360 degrees of sound.
-It even has an “outdoor mode” so it can adapt to an open air setting.
+This speaker was made for outdoor parties with 360 degrees of sound.
+It even has an “outdoor mode” so it can adapt to an open-air setting.
 But probably the best part about this speaker is Heist Mode.
-Up to 5 folks can connect through bluetooth at a time so you can take turns playing DJ till kickoff.
+Up to 5 folks can connect through Bluetooth at a time so you can take turns playing DJ till kickoff.

 While there is no super simple way to watch the game right from the parking lot (or campsite), there are some new options.
 The DISH Tailgater portable antenna is one of them.
 If you have DISH Network service, you can hook up this antenna and receiver package wherever you are.
 You can either add it to your current service or choose to do pay-as-you-go.

 DIRECTV Satellite Dish and Tripod

 Oh DIRECTV subscribers, we haven’t forgotten about you.
 But your system is just a bit more complicated.
 Because you need a whole portable satellite dish.
 The good news is, they have a whole kit that comes with a tripod.
 Created with RVer’s in-mind, it works just as well for folks who need some HD game time away from home.
 Again you have to be a Direct TV subscriber, and if you want games anywhere, that means NFL Ticket too.